Key takeaways

 Have type 2 diabetes or prediabetes

-Tips for use: The recommended daily fiber intake ranges from 25–30 grams (which is more than the average American currently consumes).
-In addition to fiber supplements like glucomannan or psyllium husk, you can find fiber in many plant foods such as fruits, vegetables, legumes, seeds, and whole grains.
+Tips for use: The recommended daily fiber intake ranges from 25–30 grams, more than the average American currently consumes.
+In addition to fiber supplements like glucomannan or psyllium husk, you can find fiber in many plant foods such as:

 4. Caffeine

-Some studies have found a direct correlation between caffeine consumption and weight loss, with people who consume more caffeine losing more weight and fat.
+In fact, some studies have found a direct correlation between caffeine consumption and weight loss.
+In the studies, people who had more caffeine lost more weight and fat.
 Caffeine may also help with weight loss by increasing your energy levels, so you’re able to push harder during workouts.

-Who should consider it: Increasing your daily caffeine intake through weight loss supplements may be helpful for men who:
+Who should consider it: Increasing your daily caffeine intake may be helpful for men who:

 Don’t have trouble sleeping